What's on this page

 The quick answer is yes to both!

-You can print from any computer in the library; all you need is a TRACcard.
+You can print a regular black and white page from any computer in the library; all you need is a TRACcard.
 TRACcards can be purchased from the Circulation Desk on the 1st floor.
 This reloadable card is $0.50 and printing is $0.10 per page.

 For a step-by-step guide to printing in the library, check out this handy LibGuide: Printing in the Library: Everything You Ever Need to Know.